u1117676/Image-Segmentation/README.md

 Once you have this implemented, we can meet and discuss the step of moving to 3D.

 As I have no experiance with neural networks or with image segmentation, I started by downloading the pretrained VGG16 model to do some experimentation on how the whole idea works.
-I started with 5 images of vehicles.
+I started with a dataset given by a tensorflow tutorial.